NethermindEth/nethermind/src/Nethermind/Nethermind.BeaconNode.Host/README.md

 Phase 0:

 * The Beacon Chain
-* Fork Choice -- main spec implemented, alternate algorithms are not
+* Fork Choice -- main spec implemented; alternate algorithms are not
+* Interop Standards in Eth2 PM -- QuickStart and Eth1Data implemented; load from SSZ/YAML is not

 Supporting components: